cabal-club/cable/readme.md

 would be necessary to ensure those chat messages are synchronized when such a user connects once again to other peers in the cabal.

-Hashes provided by Hash Response messages in response to a Channel Time Range Request or a Channel State Request SHOULD be ignored, while newly discovered hashes SHOULD induce Post Request messages, in order to acquire their content.
+Other `time_start`/`time_end` values are potentially useful, such as querying farther back in time to acquire a more complete set of chat message history.

 ### 5.4 Requests & Responses
-All request types can generate multiple responses.
+All request types MAY yield multiple responses from peers.
 A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database.
-Additionally, if that peer forwards your request to its own set of peers, they too may trickle back several responses over time.
+Additionally, if that peer forwards a request to its own set of peers, they too may trickle back several responses over time.

 #### 5.4.1 Lifetime of a Request
 In the lifetime of a given request, there are three exclusive roles an involved client machine can have:

-1. The **original requester**, who allocated the new request, and has a set of *outbound peers* they have sent the request to.
+1. The **original requester**, who allocated the new request and has a set of *outbound peers* they have sent that request to.

 2. An **intermediary peer**, who is any client who received the request from one or more peers and has also forwarded it to others.
 An intermediary peer has both a set of *inbound peers* for a request as well as a set of *outbound peers*.

-3. A **terminal peer**, who is a client who received the request from one or more peers and has NOT forwarded it to any others.
+3. A **terminal peer**, who is a client who received the request from one or more peers and does NOT forwarded it to any others.
 A terminal peer has only a set of *inbound peers*.

-A peer handling a request who has *outbound peers* (original requester, intermediary peer) MUST satisfy any of the following, for each outbound peer:
+A peer handling a request who has *outbound peers* (original requester, intermediary peer) MUST satisfy any of the following in order to consider a request concluded, for each outbound peer:

 1. Receives a "no more data" Hash Response (`hash_count=0`) from the peer.
 2. Sends the peer a Cancel Request, induced by an explicit client action or,